mauilion/mauilion-hugo/content/posts/kind-k8s-testing.md

 We also define a svc of type LoadBalancer in each of our clusters.

 for our `master` cluster we use `172.17.255.1:8080` and on the `77523` cluster it's `172.17.254.1:8080`

+I am using metallb for this you can read more about metallb [here](https://metallb.universe.tf/).
+More about how I use it with kind [here](https://mauilion.dev/posts/kind-metallb/)

 #### Let's test it!